chinapedia/wikipedia.abstract.en/Page/Kent.md

 Kent was traditionally partitioned into East and West Kent, and into lathes and hundreds.
 The traditional border of East and West Kent was the county's main river, the Medway.
 Men and women from east of the Medway are Men (or Maids) of Kent, those from the west are Kentishmen or Kentish Maids.[12]

-Flag_of_Kent.svg]]
+]]

 During the medieval and early modern period, Kent played a major role in several of England's most notable rebellions, including the Peasants' Revolt of 1381, led by Wat Tyler,[13] Jack Cade's Kent rebellion of 1450, and Wyatt's Rebellion of 1554 against Queen Mary I.[14]

-HistorieKent1576.jpg's _Perambulation of Kent_ (completed in 1570 and published in 1576), a historical description of Kent and the first published county history]]
+'s _Perambulation of Kent_ (completed in 1570 and published in 1576), a historical description of Kent and the first published county history]]

 The Royal Navy first used the River Medway in 1547.
 By the reign of Elizabeth I (1558–1603) a small dockyard had been established at Chatham.
 By 1618, storehouses, a ropewalk, a drydock, and houses for officials had been built downstream from Chatham.[15]